blokks/legacy-docs/src/content/embed-your-schedule/favorites.md

 Your visitors are able to save their favorite acts (speakers, talks or artists) <!-- and see where their friends are going --> by connecting with their Facebook, Twitter or LinkedIn account.
 You can choose your social network on the [embed tab]({{< relref "configure-your-embed.md" >}}) or [set it manually]({{< relref "social-provider.md" >}}).

 ## Adding favorites
 Once connected, visitor can click the *Add to favorites* button to favorite that act.
-Alternatively, they can double click acts or press the <kbd>L</kbd> key to add favorites straight from the schedule.
+Alternatively, they can double click acts to add favorites straight from the schedule.
 [You can disable favorites]({{ relref "hide-components.md" }}) by setting `data-hide-favorites` in your embed code.

 {{< video src="videos/adding-favorites.mp4" width="1338" height="1364" title="Adding favorites" >}}